tweag/pirouette/DESIGN.md

 again until it is not possible to reduce the terms anymore.
 In the example above, our first term/state is now blocked because there isn't much one can do with an integer.
 The second term/state is not blocked because one can replace `f` by its definition and continue unfolding from there.
+The `WriterT Any` layer actually comes into play here: its only goal is to carry a boolean value tracking whether a step of evaluation was taken.

 #### The symbolic evaluation state — `SymEvalSt`